Malawi Menstrual Health

 In Malawi, girls miss school during their periods.
 Hygienic silicone menstrual cups are more comfortable, cheaper and greener than pads or tampons.

 Raising money for

 After a successful pilot study supported by the Malawi Ministry of Health, the Girl Guides of Malawi are distributing the 1000 menstrual cups raised by donors.
-The world's first Girl Guide Menstrual Cup Camp will be held on World Menstrual Day, 28 May.
-We need £750 to fund 50 Guides to attend and receive cups.
+To celebrate World Menstrual Day on 28 the world's first-ever Girl Guide Menstrual Cup Camp was held in Lilongwe.
+Over 60 Girl Guides attended, creating even more demand for menstrual cups.

 Menstrual cups for Malawi